 - Make sure citations are in the correct format (e.g. APA, Chicago, MLA, etc.)

 - References are present in the introduction, literature review, and methodology sections.

 It’s vital to take the time to redraft, edit, and proofread a research proposal before submitting it to your PhD advisor or committee.
-You certainly have the option of a free online grammar checker or even self-editing, but professional researchers and graduate students usually turn to a professional proofreading and editing service to get an extra edge on every aspect of their research study.
+Researchers and graduate students usually turn to a professional English editing service like Wordvice to improve their research writing.